cinaral/matlab_cpp_work_demo/README.md

 2. Code and implement in C/C++
 3. Verify in MATLAB

-It is encouraged to adopt unit testing and this testing should be done automatically whenever possible.
+Unit testing is highly encouraged.
 [Here](https://www.boost.org/doc/libs/1_36_0/libs/test/doc/html/tutorials/intro-in-testing.html) is a good introduction to unit testing.
 The tester may or may not be the original programmer or a programmer.

 ## **Workflow**